carstenbauer/MonteCarlo.jl/docs/src/methods/models.md

 # Methods: Models

 Below you find all methods that any particular physical model (subtype of the abstract type `MonteCarlo.Model`) should implement.
-See [Custom models](@ref) for more information.
+See also [Custom models](@ref) for more information.

 ## Index